 Coastal Change

 Red Amber Green

-The site is for residential use The site is for non-residential The site is not within 30m of a
+The site is for residential use The site is for non-residential The site is not adjacent to a

 and within the Coastal Change use and within the Coastal Coastal Change Management

 Management Area or Coastal Change Management Area or Area or Coastal Flood Hazard

 Flood Hazard Zone.
 Coastal Flood Hazard Zone or Zone.

-for any use and located within
+for any use and located

-30m of a Coastal Change
+adjacent to a Coastal Change

 Management Area or Coastal

 Flood Hazard Zone.